brianLiu0405/ssss/_sources/labs/lab6.rst

   +-----+------------------------------+---------+--+
        47                              n         2  0

-  Entry of PTE which points to a page
+  Entry of PTE which point to a page

   +-----+------------------------------+---------+--+
   |     |  page's physical address     |attribute|11|